VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 I think applying this the other way could be interesting too.
 What if we had bots to tell us what the tone of a received message probably is?
 As an accessibility tool that could be useful.
 Going a little into black-mirror territory, this could even be used to intentionally filter things.
 If the text to be shown is interpreted as being overly persuasive and so likely to be advertising, it could be rendered in a different font so the user can be trained to know to take it with a gain (or heaping pile of) salt.
 This could get pretty nuts.

 It's also worth considering how conlangs can be used to abuse large language models.
-For example, my friend {{< button relref="/interviews/CadeyRatio" color="interview" >}}Cadey Ratio{{< /button >}}  [went to DefCon31](https://xeiaso.net/blog/dc31) and figured out xe could get the model to repeat misinformation by talking to in toki pona or Esperanto.
+For example, my friend {{< button relref="/interviews/CadeyRatio" color="interview" >}}Cadey Ratio{{< /button >}}  [went to DefCon31](https://xeiaso.net/blog/dc31) and figured out xe could get the model to repeat misinformation by talking to it in toki pona or Esperanto.

 There could be some neat ideas that spring from using LLMs for creating new conlangs or understanding nearly-dead nat-langs.
 One idea that I really like is having an LLM make a reasonable language that no human knows but which could be analyzed from context to try to learn on the fly.
 This could be useful for a video game, for example, so that it's a different language every play through.
 I think this could a great way to make rougelikes more fun.